Ehsan70/AutonomousRestart/README.md

 # AutonomousRestart
-The repository will consist of solutions to restart a python script after being shutdown.
+The repository consists of solutions to restart a python script after being shutdown.
+It will be used in EECE 411 project.